 When’s the last time you got a professional massage?

 Ok, I’ll go first.
-Before my trip to Thailand, and my experience with Lila Thai Massage, I’d had exactly two massages in my life.
+Before my trip to Thailand in 2017, and my experience with Lila Thai Massage, I’d had exactly two massages in my life.
 Both of them had been for free, done by my mom’s friend, Larissa, who was in massage therapy school and needed practice hours.
 But massages were never something I’d thought about paying for.

 Next question: When’s the last time you got a professional massage from a former inmate?
 [Read more…]